kentfrazier/hipchat-exercise/README.md

 is a convenience wrapper that will dump the result of calling `parse` to a JSON string.

-This module does not have any external dependencies beyond the Python 2.7 and the Python standard library.
+This module does not have any external dependencies beyond Python 2.7 and the Python standard library.

 ## Testing